-36 Weekly Trade Gazette, 15 September 1938.
+37 Weekly Trade Gazette, 15 September 1938.

-37 Lewis, M (2003) Australian Building: A Cultural Investigation, Volume 6: Bricks & Tiles.
+38 Lewis, M (2003) Australian Building: A Cultural Investigation, Volume 6: Bricks & Tiles.
 The Author, Melbourne.
 P.6.07.4.

-marked the beginning of the age of brick and tile in Perth's suburbs.
-Moore suggests that the entry of a number of companies into the clay tile market at this time signalled the end of the widespread use of galvanised iron as a roofing material in Western Australia as the cost of roofing tiles plunged to well below that of iron.38 Evidence for this can be clearly seen in the numerous extant examples across suburbs such as Bassendean, Inglewood, Nedlands, Coolbinia, and Menora to name but a few, and corresponds with the expansion of H. L. Brisbane & Co.
+Documentation amended: October 2009; November 2009, October 2010, May 2015, February 2019, July 2019 suggests that the entry of a number of companies into the clay tile market at this time signalled the end of the widespread use of galvanised iron as a roofing material in Western Australia as the cost of roofing tiles plunged to well below that of iron.39 Evidence for this can be clearly seen in the numerous extant examples across suburbs such as Bassendean.
+Inglewood, Nedlands, Coolbinia, and Menora to name but a few, and corresponds with the expansion of H. L. Brisbane & Co.
 Ltd. into this market.

 During World War Two, the building industry suffered a decline and there was a shortage of labour due to the need for servicemen for the war effort.
 This is evidenced in the employment figures at the Belmont factory.
 After a high of 114 in 1937, by 1940 there were only 47 people employed and this fell to only nine people in 1942.
 The Department of Works and Labour reported that the Belmont premises were closed by 14 September 1942.
-They were not reopened until early 1945.39
+They were not reopened until early 1945.40

 Because of the location of the site on the river flats, and the high water table, the Belmont factory was occasionally subject to flooding.
-Over the years of 1946 and 1947, the flooding of the river disrupted Brisbane's development plans and work was forced to halt at the entire factory.40
+Over the years of 1946 and 1947, the flooding of the river disrupted Brisbane's development plans and work was forced to halt at the entire factory.41

 In 1952, work was completed on the construction of H.L.
 Brisbane & Wunderlich's new clay tile factory at Caversham.
 From this time on, the Caversham Tile Factory became the centre of the company's manufacture of clay roofing tiles.
-The Belmont factory gradually discontinued its production of clay tiles and, as the years passed, became the company's main premises for the manufacture of clay pipes.41
+The Belmont factory gradually discontinued its production of clay tiles and, as the years passed, became the company's main premises for the manufacture of clay pipes.42

 In 1953, the demand for sewerage pipes for residential development and for Government projects made it necessary for H. L. Brisbane & Wunderlich to expand the factory at Belmont.
-The work included a new building extension to house two new kilns and an associated stack.42 In 1955, improved clay grinding machinery was installed, and new clay sheds and a modern canteen for the workers were constructed.43 It is likely that the brick administration building east of the premise was constructed at this time.44
+The work included a new building extension to house two new kilns and an associated stack.43 In 1955, improved clay grinding machinery was installed, and new clay sheds and a modern canteen for the workers were constructed.44 It is likely that the brick administration building east of the premise was constructed at this time.45

 As a part of the company's huge development program, it had built up an experienced team that specialised in the construction, lining and repairing of kilns, furnaces and boilers.
-The company's directors saw that they could benefit from other manufacturer's increasing need for this specialised work and began to contract the team out to undertake projects for other companies in the industry.45
+The company's directors saw that they could benefit from other manufacturer's increasing need for this specialised work and began to contract the team out to undertake projects for other companies in the industry.46